Restoration House

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Restoration House is a historic city mansion located in Rochester, England, known for its connection to King Charles II and its inspiration for Dickens' "Great Expectations."
-The house and garden have specific opening times and conditions for visitors in 2025 and 2026.
+The house and garden will be open to visitors in 2026 during the following times:

-- Pre-booked, Guided Group Tours: Available in April for groups of 12-25 people (or up to 50 with two guides) at £17.50 per person, including a guidebook.
+- Guided Group Tours: Available in April for groups of 12-25 people (or up to 50 with staggered tours) at £17.50 per person, including a guidebook.

 Normal ticket prices: